Kepil History, Family Crest & Coats of Arms

 Early History of the Kepil family

 This web page shows only a small excerpt of our Kepil research.
-Another 135 words (10 lines of text) covering the years 1120, 1510, 1683, 1649, 1654, 1632, 1710, 1792 and 1866 are included under the topic Early Kepil History in all our PDF Extended History products and printed products wherever possible.
+Another 159 words (11 lines of text) covering the years 1120, 1510, 1644, 1523, 1607, 1686, 1806, 1807, 1809, 1650, 1649, 1654, 1632, 1710, 1632, 1711, 1786, 1711, 1792 and 1866 are included under the topic Early Kepil History in all our PDF Extended History products and printed products wherever possible.